Dear worldwide inline skaters,

 While in Germany usually skating is not allowed on the roads if a walkway is present, “Munich Blade-Night” is an exception: There the opposite is valid.
 Please do not use the walkways, but stay on the road - especially in case of a skater jam.

 After and before the event the bad old traffic rules for skaters are valid.
 So please, don’t skate on the roads after the Blade-Night.
-You might skate directly in the arms of the polite Munich police patroling the area.
+You might skate directly into the arms of the polite Munich police patroling the area.

 Rule 3: Stay patient if the treck stops